mongodb/docs/source/reference/javascript.rst

 .. function:: db.getMongo()

-   :returns: The current connection status.
+   :returns: The current database connection.

-   :func:`db.getMongo()` returns when the shell initiates.
+   :func:`db.getMongo()` runs when the shell initiates.
 Use this command to test that the :program:`mongo` shell has a connection to the proper database instance.

-.. function:: db.setSlaveOk()
+.. function:: mongo.setSlaveOk()

    For the current session, this command permits read operations from non-master (i.e. :term:`slave` or :term:`secondary`)